DanielVandH/ProfileLikelihood.jl/docs/src/lotka.md

-# Example V: Lotka-Volterra ODE, automatic differentiation, and computing bivarate profile likelihoods
+# Example V: Lotka-Volterra ODE, GeneralLazyBufferCache, and computing bivarate profile likelihoods

 This example comes from the second case study of [Simpson and Maclaren (2022)](https://doi.org/10.1101/2022.12.14.520367).
 First, load the packages we'll be using: